fusion-energy/neutronics-workshop/tasks/task_08_CSG_mesh_tally/README.md

-## Task 8 - Finding neutron interactions with mesh tallies
+## Task 8 - Mesh tallies

-Please allow X minutes for this task.
+Please allow 15 minutes for this task.

-Expected outputs from this task are also in the [presentation]().
+Expected outputs from this task are also in the [presentation](https://slides.com/openmc_workshop/neutronics_workshop#/9)

-Short task description?

-Maybe put a small list of instructions to what notebooks to use?

-Maybe put learning outcomes here too??
+In this task you will use OpenMC to tally interactions in a geometry using 2D and 3D mesh tallies.

 **Learning Outcomes**

+- Mesh tallies can be used in neutronics simulations to measure a variety of different reactions such as neutron absorption, tritium production and flux.
+- How neutrons are dissipated around the reactor.